andrejscode/ExamplesCS/README.md

 # ExamplesCS
-Own implementations of classical algorithms, data structures and patterns.
+Implementations of classical algorithms, data structures and patterns.